Class Geometry

 g.CoveredBy(this) == true

-is the converse of CoveredBy(Geometry))
+(coversis the converse of CoveredBy(Geometry))

 This predicate is similar to Contains(Geometry),

-but is more inclusive (i.e. returns true
+but is more inclusive (i.e. returns true for more cases).

-it does not distinguish between
+In particular, unlike Contains it does not distinguish between

 points in the boundary and in the interior of geometries.

-should be used in preference to Contains
+For most situations, Covers should be used in preference to Contains.

-As an added benefit, Covers
+As an added benefit, Covers is more amenable to optimization,

 and hence should be more performant.